nagasudhirpulla/taming_python/blog/skills/create_sequence_of_numbers.md

 # create a list from range using the * operator inside square brackets
 y = [*x]
+# Now y is a list which is derived from a range x
 ```

 ### Creating a list from sequence